Fautin, Daphne G. Department of Ecology and Evolutionary Biology, University of Kansas, Lawrence, Kansas.

 - Nerves and sensory structures

 - Sexual reproduction

 - Asexual reproduction

-A diverse phylum of aquatic animals that are characterized by the possession of (1) intrinsic nematocysts, (2) a single body space that opens to the external medium, (3) radial or biradial symmetry, (4) tissue level of organization, and (5) diploblastic structure.
-With few exceptions, a cnidarian also has tentacles surrounding the mouth (the opening of the body cavity to the exterior).
-Most definitions of the phylum include the feature metagenesis; however, although the life cycle of many cnidarians involves this alternation between an asexually reproducing polyp and a sexually reproducing medusa, this is not true of two entire classes (Anthozoa and Staurozoa) and of some members of class Hydrozoa.
+A diverse phylum of aquatic invertebrate animals, including jellyfish, hydroids, sea anemones, and corals.
+Members of the phylum Cnidaria (Fig. 1), termed cnidarians, are characterized by the possession of (1) intrinsic nematocysts (stinging capsules), (2) a single body space that opens to the external medium, (3) radial or biradial symmetry, (4) a tissue level of organization, and (5) diploblastic structure.
+With few exceptions, cnidarians also have tentacles surrounding the mouth (the opening of the body cavity to the exterior).
+Most definitions of the phylum include the feature of metagenesis (the alternation between medusa and polyp generations); however, although the life cycle of many cnidarians involves this alternation between an asexually reproducing polyp and a sexually reproducing medusa, this is not true of two entire classes (Anthozoa and Staurozoa) and of some members of the class Hydrozoa.
 The name Coelenterata, which has been used for this phylum, is being supplanted because, as sometimes used, it included the sponges (Porifera) and comb jellies (Ctenophora), as well as the animals now called cnidarians.
-Some experts place the exclusively parasitic group Myxozoa in Cnidaria.
 See also: Ctenophora; Porifera

 The content above is only an excerpt.